 We have compiled a sample itinerary which will give you an idea of how much you can enjoy your charter vacation without leaving the US waters.
-The crew are always happy to discuss and change the route depending on weather and of course your suggestions.
-The all-inclusive charter week offers you a private Captain and Chef (additional crew on larger yachts), luxury en-suite cabins, all meals, snacks, all beverages including ship’s bar, appetizers, cruising permits and mooring ball fees.
+The crew is always happy to discuss and change the route depending on the weather and of course your suggestions.
+The all-inclusive charter week offers you a private Captain and Chef (additional crew on larger yachts), luxury en-suite cabins, all meals, snacks, all beverages including ship’s bar, appetizers, cruising permits, and mooring ball fees.
 All meals enjoyed ashore will be at your expense.

 DAY 1: After your arrival at the St. Thomas International Airport (STT), a taxi takes you on a scenic drive to the West side of St. Thomas at Red Hook or to Yacht Haven Grande Marina in Charlotte Amalie depending on where your crewed charter yacht is docked or anchored.
 Your crew will advise on transportation and arrival information.

 DAY 2: Enjoy a pleasant breakfast, then dinghy over to Mary’s Point or Whistling Cay for a guided snorkel tour, learning about the coral reef ecosystem and fish/coral identification.
-Return to the yacht for a lovely lunch onboard and a swim.
+Return to the yacht for a lovely lunch on board and a swim.
 Enjoy a short sail up the channel to Watermelon Cay, St John.
 There is a nice shore-side trail to the Annaberg Ruins where you will enjoy a historical tour of the sugar plantation and slavery.
 You can also choose a shorter walk up to Murphy’s Mansion with amazing views over the bay.
-Nearby the mooring field you will have an opportunity to kayak, paddle board and snorkel or dive around the Cay and for the fishermen, there are salt flats for bone-fishing or fly-fishing.
+Nearby the mooring field you will have an opportunity to kayak, paddleboard and snorkel, or dive around the Cay, and for the fishermen, there are salt flats for bone-fishing or fly-fishing.
 Another calm anchorage for stargazing.

 If you are interested in a longer beam reach sail and fishing along the way and exploring the largest island in the Virgin Islands territory, then St. Croix is a great diversion from the beaten track.
 It is quiet, a very friendly island with a fascinating history.
 If you are already on the South end of St. John it will be easy to depart roughly 35 miles to the South where you will be able to see how long the island of St. Croix is.
-This tropical island is famous for world class diving and fishing on the North Shore, snorkeling with sea turtles at Buck Island and fascinating historical stories.
+This tropical island is famous for world-class diving and fishing on the North Shore, snorkeling with sea turtles at Buck Island, and fascinating historical stories.

 Day 4: If you chose not to sail to St. Croix you can continue here.
 After a hearty breakfast, Enjoy a downwind sail to Lameshur Bay for a lunch stop and water sports.
 In the afternoon sail to Cruz Bay on the Western side of St. John.
 Your crew will moor the yacht near the harbor and take the tender in to explore this very colorful town and meet the friendly locals at Mongoose Junction.
 Stop in for a cold one at the street-side Woody’s bar with a World famous happy hour.
 The yacht will find a calm anchorage near Caneel Bay for the night where you can enjoy another perfect sunset over St. Thomas.